brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

   * Qname minimisation {{?RFC7816}}, reducing the amount of information to that which is absolutely necessary to resolve a query
   * Aggressive NSEC/local auth cache {{?RFC8198}}, reducing the amount of outgoing queries in the first place
   * Encryption, removing exposure of information while in transit

-As recursors typically forwards queries received from the user to authoritative servers.
-This creates a transitive trust between the user and the recursor, as well as the authoritative server, since information created by the user is exposed to the authoritative server.
-However, the user never has a chance to identify which data was exposed to which authoritative party (via which path).
+The residual issue on Encryption, is that DNS forwarders (as opposed to true resolvers) may be involved in ways of which the user is unaware.
+Discover and use of the actual (ultimate) resolver(s) and selection of both the resolver choice and transport choice, are necessary to give the user choice and control, and/or to provide software to act on the users' behalf to implement high-level preferences for privacy.

-Also, Users would want to be informed about the status of the connections which were made on their behalf, which adds a fourth point
+Users may want to be informed about the status of the connections which were made on their behalf, which adds another point

-Encryption/privacy status signaling
+Encryption/privacy status signaling, via in-band well-known DNS targets(?): something like "how-did-my-query-resolve.example.com", or "what-resolver-name-and-ip-was-used.example.com".

 **TODO**: Actual requirements - what do users "want"?
 Start below: